 7. They purr

-Have you wondered why cats purr in general?
-The truth is that felines emit this vocalization for various reasons.
-This reasons tend to depend on age and the context in which it is occurring.
+Cats purr for many reasons.
+Such reasons for emitting this vocalization for various reasons tend to depend on age and the context in which it is occurring.

 Kittens purr when they feel pleasure in suckling at their mother's breast, but they have also been known to do it when they experience fear or confusion at some unknown stimuli.
 Their mothers also use this sound to calm them during childbirth and guide them reassuringly during their first days of life.
 Adult cats tend to purr mainly in positive situations, i.e. when they feel confident, happy and relaxed in the company of their human guardians.
 So, if your cat purrs while they are with you, especially if they also rub against you, then it is a pretty sure sign you have their confidence.

 How to gain the trust of a cat

 As we mentioned earlier, adapting a cat to a new home is a process.
 The most important variable is the personality of the cat themselves, but every cat will need to feel safe.
 However, time alone is not all.
 We need to devote ourselves daily to strengthening our bond, but we need this time to be well spent.
 This means positive interaction which includes:

 - Be patient: one of the worst ways to harm your bond with your cat is to push them into interacting when they are not ready.
 If we pick them up, force them to be with us or stop them from getting away, they may feel threatened and it will be even harder to build trust.
 You will need to let them come to you and be passive until they are able to trust you.

 - Positive reinforcement: when they behave appropriately, we need to show a cat encouragement through positive reinforcement.
 This can be in the form of petting, providing treats or even using reassuring tones with our voice.
 This is the most effective way to train cats while building up a bond of trust at the same time.